aaamet/Kelimax/README.md

 cd Kelimax/
 python3 start.py
 ```
-Even though this project has only been tested on Linux, It should work on any machine that has Python 3 installed.
+**Note**: Even though this project has only been tested on Linux, It should work on any machine that has Python 3 installed.